michalk91/budgetApp/README.md

 ## Description
-This is a budget management app.
+This is a budget management application.
+Budgets can be managed independently or in collaboration with other users by granting them the necessary permission.

 ## Features:
 - Users are able to register an account and log in to the application.